Table of Contents

 - Put a simple social media policy in place for your team, then train them.
 We have a template that you can download as a starting point.

 - Never use social media to practice medicine online.
 You don’t need to—and, that isn’t social media’s purpose.
 Always take those kinds of conversations offline.

 - Consider designating specific places in your practice for taking photos with your patients (see example image below).
 For example, find places where the lighting is good and where there’s nothing in the background of photos that may violate someone’s privacy.

 - Use a HIPAA consent App or consent form.
 We have one below that you’re welcome to download!

-Every time your practice shares any post that includes or refers to a patient, it’s necessary to obtain their signed consent.
+Every time your practice shares any post that includes or refers to a patient, it’s necessary to obtain their signed consent or you’ll have committed a dental office HIPAA violation.
 A good HIPAA release form will cover a few simple items:

 1. What the patient is authorizing: permission for your practice to share a photo or video on your social media accounts.

 2. The purpose of the authorization: social media and/or advertising.

 3. The patient’s power to revoke the authorization and the expiration date of this power.

 4. The option for the patient to receive a copy of the form.